PKrupa94/COMP440-MySQL/README.md

 ```
 > Put project folder into htdocs directory of xampp
-> Go to client directory from terminal and do npm start to run clinet
+> Go to client directory from terminal and do npm install to install dependencies then run npm start
 > For server start Xampp and replace client API url with your local API url

 ```